mmccoyd/hillside/README.md

 ## Acknowledgments

-The excellent Low Profile Keyboards and splitkb.com discord communities provided a fertile learning ground for my keyboard explorations.
+The excellent Low Profile Keyboards and splitkb.com discord communities provided a fertile learning ground.
 Several symbol and footprint files came from that community, as noted in the doc folder.
 The keyboards I have used and read about also influenced these boards, including the [Atreus](https://shop.keyboard.io/products/keyboardio-atreus),